disco-lang/disco/docs/introduction/types.rst

 --------

-Although we can add and multiply natural numbers, subtracting two natural numbers will not necessarily yield another natural number.
+Although we can add and multiply natural numbers, subtracting two natural numbers will not necessarily yield another natural number---the natural numbers are not closed under subtraction.
 The type of numbers that support addition, multiplication, and subtraction is called the *integers*, and includes values like ..., -3, -2, -1, 0, 1, 2, 3, ...
 Disco displays the type of integers using